-In early May I did a pair of missing-person readings to explore the whereabouts and condition of Mike McCain, a 29-year-old Manchester, NH man.
+In early May I did a pair of missing-person readings to explore the whereabouts and condition of Mike McClain, a 29-year-old Manchester, NH man.

 I was recently advised that Mike has now been missing for three months, and was asked whether it’s possible to determine his approximate location.
 I have a spread that uses the cardinal and ordinal points of the compass and the counter-clockwise flow of the zodiac to attempt to pinpoint a specific location for the subject of a tarot reading.